The Best Japanese Festivals & Events On the Web

 Map of Asian Art Museum (Japanese Art) One of the Largest & Comprehensive Museums Dedicated Exclusively to Asian Art in the World , 200 Larkin Street

 Ring in the New Year by taking a swing at a 2,100-pound, 16th-century Japanese temple bell.
 Led by Reverend Gengo Akiba, this inspiring ceremony will include a purification ritual and chanting of the Buddhist Heart Sutra.
-Reverend Akiba will begin the bell-ringing, and then it’s your chance to ring the bell to leave behind any unfortunate experiences, regrettable deeds or ill luck from the previous year.
+Visitors will have an opportunity to ring the bell to leave behind any unfortunate experiences, regrettable deeds, or ill luck from the year.
 The bell will be struck 108 times to usher in the New Year and curb the 108 mortal desires (bonno) that, according to Buddhist belief, torment humankind.
-While you wait your turn, fold paper cranes for luck and prosperity in the new year.

-Members can attend an earlier Bell-Ringing Ceremony at 10:30 AM before the public ceremony begins.
+Members can attend an earlier Bell-Ringing Ceremony at 10:30 AM before the public ceremony.
 Learn more about member benefits.

 Disclaimer: Please double check all information provided on our platform with the official website for complete accuracy and up-to-date details.